Channel-Labs/synthetic-conversation-generation/README.md

 **Arguments:**

+- `--assistant-path`: Path to YAML file containing your assistant definition (name and description).
-- `--conversation-characters-path`: Path to the YAML file containing the assistant details and user personas (output from persona_generator).
+- `--conversation-characters-path`: Path to the YAML file containing user personas (output from persona_generator).
 - `--inference-endpoint-path`: Path to a YAML file specifying how to call your AI assistant via HTTP.
 - `--max-conversation-turns`: Maximum number of turns a conversation can have (default: 10).
 - `--output-path`: Path to save the generated conversations (JSONL format).